 The easiest way to get started building electronic circuits is by using a solderless breadboard.
 A breadboard is a tool for holding the components of your circuit, and connecting them together.
 It’s got holes that are the right size for hookup wires and the ends of most components, so you can push wires and components in and pull them out without much trouble.
-This lab shows how to set up a breadboard with an independent power supply (9-12V) through a 5V Voltage Regulator (7805).
+This lab shows how to set up a breadboard, both with an Arduino and with an independent power supply (9-12V) through a 5V Voltage Regulator (7805).
+By the time you finish the lab, you should have an understanding of how the holes in a solderless breadboard are connected, and how to configure your breadboard for different microcontroller projects, and even for projects without a microcontroller.

 What You’ll Need to Know